CabraKill/cat_mouse_tracker/README.md

 This project is hosted in GitHub Pages.
 You can check it out [here](https://cabrakill.github.io/cat_mouse_tracker/).

 ## Github Actions ⏯️
-The project is configured to build and deploy the web version in GitHub Pages.
+The project is configured to build and deploy the web version in GitHub Pages, through Github Actions **Beta**.
 The configuration is in the .github/workflows folder.
 * [build web workflow](https://github.com/CabraKill/cat_mouse_tracker/actions/workflows/flutter-build-deploy.yml)

 ## Animation ✏️